Xecyc/Hello-World/README.md

 ### Install

-Install this project with:

 - N/A

 ### Usage

-To run the project, execute the following command:

 - N/A
--

 ### Run tests

 To run tests, run the following command:

-Example command:

 ```sh
   npx hint .